Direct twisted Galois stratification: Effective quantifier elimination

 \end{theorem} \begin{proof} The goal is to show that the algorithm can be described without reference to indefinite loops and unbounded searches, and that various induction proofs can in fact be transformed into procedures using bounded loops.

-The outer loop, following the proof of \ref{dirqe}, is bounded by the complexity of $\theta(x)$, and the only nontrivial procedures it invokes are instances of \ref{dirdirim-acfa}, so it will suffice to show that taking direct images of an effective direct Galois stratification via \ref{dirdirim-acfa} is primitive recursive (we avoid the extra loop from \ref{cor-dirdirim} by working over a difference field).
+The outer loop, following the proof of \ref{dirqe}, is bounded by the complexity of $\theta(x)$, and the only nontrivial procedures it invokes are instances of \ref{dirdirim-acfa}, so it will suffice to show that taking direct images of an effective direct Galois stratification via \ref{dirdirim-acfa} is primitive recursive.

 Now, \ref{dirdirim-acfa} is done by induction on dimension, so its main loop is bounded by dimensions of the varieties involved in the direct presentations $(X,\sigma)$ and $(Y,\sigma)$.
 The next possible problem is a possible jump in the number of direct components produced by the direct decomposition \ref{direct-decomp} on the `bad loci' of lower dimension excised at each step, but Cohn \cite[Solution to Problem I*, Chapter 8, no.~14]{cohn} already argued that the procedure is primitive recursive, and Hrushovski even gives explicit bounds for the number of components in terms of degrees of the correspondences involved in \cite[Proposition~2.2.1]{udi-mm}.